 Tour day-by-day

-Shortly after, guests will board a ferry to Raymond Island that provides sanctuary to a host of native animals.
-Guests will assist in helping to set up a wild koala research project on the island.
-Data collated will be passed onto a local conservation group, including tree species preference, behaviour, identification of individuals and evidence of koalas drinking stemflow.
-Guests will take walks through local forest, with Koalas, echidnas, Swamp Wallabies and Eastern Grey Kangaroos, parrots, honeyeaters and seabirds all sighting opportunities.
-Driving through lush eucalypt forests, pristine estuaries and white sandy beaches, guests will assist in helping the wildlife guide in recording species for conservation purposes and keep a keen lookout at the nesting sites of endangered Little Terns.
+Shortly after, board a ferry to Raymond Island that provides sanctuary to a host of native animals.
+You will assist in helping a wild koala research project on the island.
+Data collated will include tree species preference, behaviour, identification of individuals and evidence of koalas drinking stemflow.
+Take walks through local forest, with Koalas, echidnas, Swamp Wallabies and Eastern Grey Kangaroos, parrots, honeyeaters and seabirds all sighting opportunities.
+Driving through lush eucalypt forests, pristine estuaries and white sandy beaches, you will assist in helping the wildlife guide in recording species for conservation purposes.

 Martin Maderthaner - Guide